 Olla podrida (literally “rotten pot”) is one of the most renowned stews in its history; with mentions of outstanding authors such as Cervantes, Lope de Vega and Quevedo.
 Its name is misleading, as the term olla podrida is believed to come from olla poderida (pot of the powerful) referring to the fact that only the wealthy could access a dish with so many ingredients.
 It is a typical dish from Burgos and can be considered the mother of all stews made with vegetables, legumes and meat.
 The ingredients of this stew are perfect for the coldest days.

-The recipe for Marmitako, whether it be bonito or tuna, originated from Basque fishermen whose boat’s cook used the food he had on hand to prepare dishes for the crew.
+The recipe for marmitako, whether it be bonito or tuna, originated from Basque fishermen whose boats’ cooks used the food they had on hand to prepare dishes for the crew.
 The name comes from the word marmita, the container where they prepared this delicious recipe.
-Marmitako is a tuna stew with potatoes, peppers, tomatoes and onions; very easy to prepare and with very good nutritional properties.
+Marmitako is a tuna or bonito stew with potatoes, peppers, tomatoes and onions; very easy to prepare and with very good nutritional properties.

 In the colder months, one of the typical winter dishes that are best enjoyed are Rioja-style potatoes or potatoes with chorizo.
 As their name suggests, they come from La Rioja and are a humble stew with very few ingredients, simple and inexpensive.
 As it is a caloric dish, it was the ideal meal for the workers who worked in the fields; although it has now become one of the most traditional potato recipes.
 The mixture of chorizo, potatoes, choricero peppers and paprika results in a strong and tasty stew, which improves if it is left to rest from one day to the next.